The Future of Advertising Is No Advertising?

 Are We Now In a Post-Crisis Period?

 More recently, PubNative hosted a networking evening together with Simplaex, where Lead Product Manager Alexander Savelyev revisited the topic of this identity crisis and the positive shift towards user-first advertising.
 Savelyev examined the changes in mobile ads over recent years, how the format, content, and design can change from one year to the next and questioned why these changes were happening.
-Savelyev argued that we are already in a ‘post-crisis’ period and that many of the negative aspects of the advertising industry that are discussed in The Drum article should be viewed in a positive light as they are driving market changes towards more user-focused advertising.
+Savelyev argued that we are already in a ‘post-crisis’ period and that many of the negative aspects of the advertising industry that are discussed in The Drum article should be viewed in a positive light as they are future driving market changes towards more user-focused advertising.

 Looking to the Future of Advertising